francip/bashrc/README.md

 Also, the msys2 vim package comes without 'vi' alias, run cmd.ex as administrator and do in usr\bin 'mklink vi vim.exe'

+# For msys2, add the following line to /etc/fstab and relogin
+# C:\Users /home

 CentOS

 yum install bash-completion -y